mkobuolys/flutter-design-patterns/assets/markdown/singleton.md

-## Class diagram:
+## Class diagram

 ![Singleton Class Diagram](resource:assets/images/singleton/singleton.png)

 ## Implementation

-### Class diagram:
+### Class diagram
 The diagram shows only the Singleton implementation by definition (_ExampleStateByDefinition_ class).
 This class diagram is selected because it represents a general Singleton's class diagram the most accurately.

 ![Singleton Implementation Class Diagram](resource:assets/images/singleton/singleton_implementation.png)

 ### ExampleStateBase

-A base class for the abstraction of example's state which contains only a single text property with its initial value and methods to operate it.
+A base class for the abstraction of example's state which contains an initial text value, a single text property and methods to operate it.

 ```
 abstract class ExampleStateBase {